How To Use Montessori Three-Part Cards

 A reading child may take the Label Cards and lay them in a line, reading each label out loud as they go.
 Next, the child takes the Picture Cards and matches the Picture Card to the correct Label Card, again, speaking each word aloud as they create matches.
 Once the child believes they have correctly matched the Pictures with the Labels, they may use the Control Cards to check their work.

 When your child is ready for a challenge, they may start by laying out the Picture Cards first.
 Recalling and speaking the vocabulary words aloud without seeing the Label Cards in front of them creates a layer of difficulty.
-After the Picture Cards are layed out, they may match the Label Cards and check their work with the Control Cards.
+After the Picture Cards are laid out, they may match the Label Cards and check their work with the Control Cards.

 A pre-reader will need more repetitions before they can work independently, but even very small children can use these cards independently to review and master vocab.
 Just make sure that they are speaking the vocabulary words out-loud while matching up the cards.